 The conduct, behavior and values of police need to be developed and shaped to meet the needs of the Somali people.
-While it is important to ensure normal operational capacity and ensure for instance regular payment of police staff (stipends), the engagement with these less tangible but important factors addresses some of the most egregious complaints about police, seeking to change the substance of what is done rather than simply increase what is done.
+While it is important to ensure normal operational capacity and ensure for instance regular payment of police staff (stipends), a new strategic emphasis in the NDP period will be had in securing an affordable system to fund the regular payment of salaries to police staff to reduce the reliance on unsustainable stipend payments, as well as emphasising the engagement with these less tangible but important factors addresses some of the most egregious complaints about police, seeking to change the substance of what is done rather than simply increase what is done.